-- ✓ the RASCO study (23 regional airports, with a 1999 case calculated from CAA movement data) carried out for the Department for Transport (DfT); and - ✓ the published inventories for Heathrow, Gatwick and Stansted airports, commissioned by the airport operators themselves.
-Emissions of NOx (as NO2) and fuel use from the Heathrow inventory are used to verify the inventory results.
+- The RASCO study (23 regional airports, with a 1999 case calculated from CAA movement data) carried out for the Department for Transport (DfT). - The published inventories for Heathrow, Gatwick and Stansted airports, commissioned by the airport operators themselves.
+Emissions of NO_x (as NO2) and fuel use from the Heathrow inventory are used to verify the inventory results.